frederico-kluser/kluser/markdown/documentation.md

 ### how create components ?

-similarly to create a page, but need to be the child of a page or another component, ex:
+similar to creating a page, but you must be the child of a page or other component

 ```html
 <div id="Info">